 Friends of Enterprise AI World!
-Register NOW for London's KMWorld Europe 2026 & save £300 with the code HOLIDAYS.
-Offer ends 12/31.
+Register NOW for London's KMWorld Europe 2026 at the early bird rate.
+Early bird offer ends March 13.

 Biographical Information